Mungert69/FreeNetworkMonitorBlog/content/posts/AIVsTraditionalMonitoringASideBySideComparison.md

 featured: false
 draft: false
 ---
-In this scenario, let’s walk through a realistic example that demonstrates the time savings you can achieve by using the Quantum Ready Monitor Assistant for network monitoring tasks, compared to a more traditional, manual approach.
+In this scenario, let’s walk through a realistic example that demonstrates the time savings you can achieve by using the Quantum Network Monitor Assistant for network monitoring tasks, compared to a more traditional, manual approach.

 Let’s imagine a network administrator, Alex, who wants to monitor three critical servers—web01.example.com, mail01.example.com, and db01.example.com—for uptime and basic service health.
-Alex will use the Quantum Ready Monitor Assistant to set everything up, gather live data, and adjust monitoring—all through conversational AI.
+Alex will use the Quantum Network Monitor Assistant to set everything up, gather live data, and adjust monitoring—all through conversational AI.

 Introduction: The Challenge of Traditional Monitoring